Exploration of Neptune: Voyager 2

 The fly-by of the Neptunian system provided the first accurate measurement of Neptune's mass, which was found to be 0.5 percent less than previously calculated.
 The new figure disproved the hypothesis that an undiscovered Planet X acted upon the orbits of Neptune and Uranus.

-Neptune's magnetic field was found to be highly tilted and largely offset from the planet's centre.
+Neptune's magnetic field was found to be highly tilted and largely offset from the planet's center.
 The probe discovered auroras much weaker than those on Earth or other planets.
 The radio instruments on board found that Neptune's day lasts 16 hours and 6.7 minutes.
-Neptune's rings had been observed from Earth many years prior to Voyager 2s visit, but the close inspection revealed that the ring systems were full circle and intact, and a total of four rings were counted.
+Neptune's ring arcs had been observed from Earth many years prior to Voyager 2s visit, but the close inspection revealed that the ring system is fully circular and intact, and a total of four rings were counted.

 Voyager 2 discovered six new small moons orbiting Neptune's equatorial plane, dubbed Naiad, Thalassa, Despina, Galatea, Larissa and Proteus.
-Three of Neptune's moons—Proteus, Nereid, and Triton—were photographed in detail, of which only the last two had been known prior to the visit.
+Two of Neptune's moons—Proteus and Triton—were photographed in detail; Nereid, the only other moon besides Triton known prior to the visit; was photographed only from great distance and not much information could be discerned from these photos.
 Proteus proved to be an ellipsoid, as large as gravity allows an ellipsoid body to become without rounding into a sphere, and appeared almost as dark as soot in color.
 Triton was revealed as having a remarkably active past, with active geysers, polar caps, and a very thin atmosphere characterized by clouds of what is thought to be nitrogen ice particles.
 At just 38 K, it is the coldest known planetary body in the Solar System.
 The closest approach to Triton, the last solid world Voyager 2 would explore close by, was about 25000 mi.

 A list of previous and upcoming missions to the outer Solar System can be found at the List of missions to the outer planets article.